 The earlier idea of the Choral Scholarship had, to my relief, never been mentioned again because everyone who mattered knew that my real ambition was to go to the Queen Elizabeth Grammar School.
+(That story is on this page.)
 I can’t now for the life of me remember what the attraction was, but QEGS (these days, but never in my time, pronounced ‘kwegs’) seemed to me to be so much more desirable than the Thornes House Grammar School, the only other Grammar School for boys in the city of Wakefield.
 I don’t think I knew at the time, or cared, that Thornes House was also a grammar school because it was always referred to simply as Thornes House.

 This is my QEGS cap which I still have in almost pristine condition.

 In September 1947, just two weeks before my 12th birthday, I achieved my ambition.
 Neither I nor my parents had anything in writing to say that I had passed the 11-Plus; my parents got my joining instructions from QEGS in the post and that was it!

 The cost of the mandatory uniforms, sports gear and other accoutrements almost reduced my parents to penury although I didn't know that then.
 It was an afternoon start on day one and I was both apprehensive and shy as we all gathered outside the main entrance.
 Many of the boys already knew each other because they had been in the adjacent Prep School for a couple of years.
 I stood around, trying to look inconspicuous, until someone started a movement into school, and I joined in the throng.